sonic-net/SONiC/doc/nat/nat_design_spec.md

 Before the L3 forwarding is done in the Kernel, the iptables rules in PREROUTING chain are applied.
 If there are any DNAT rules that the packets match against, they translate the DIP and L4 port to the IP and L4 port as applicable.
 In this process, the DNAT state and DIP of the connection entry in the connection tracking table are updated.

-After the L3 forwarding is done and before the packet is about to be sent out on the NAT outside interface, the rules in the POSTROUTING chain are applied which do the SNAT (translate the SIP + L4 port to the public IP + L4 port).
+After the L3 forwarding is done and before the packet is about to be sent out, the rules in the POSTROUTING chain are applied which do the SNAT (translate the SIP + L4 port to the public IP + L4 port).
 In this process, the SNAT state and SIP of the connection entry in the connection tracking table are updated.

 As long as the hardware entry is not installed, the NAT translation and forwarding is done in the Linux kernel.

+### 3.4.2 Connection tracking
+Connection tracking module in the kernel creates the connection entries and maintains their states as and when the packet traverses the forwarding path in the kernel.
+It keeps track of all the connections created in the system.
+IPtables module consults the connections tuples tracked in the system during NAT process and updates the connections.

+Connections when added, deleted or updated in the connection tracking system are notified via netlink interface to interested listeners (natsyncd in our case).

+Connections are tracked as 5-tuple entries (based on Protocol, SIP, SPORT, DIP, DPORT) in the kernel, but the NAT entries in the hardware are to be tracked as 3-tuple entries (based on Protocol, SIP, SPORT (or) Protocol, DIP, DPORT).
+By default the kernel SNATs to the same translated SIP+SPORT, traffic flows from different sources to different destinations.
+For eg.,
+The traffic
+[SIP=1.0.0.1, SPORT=100 => DIP=2.0.0.2, DPORT=200] is SNAT'ted as [SIP=65.55.45.1, SPORT=600 => DIP=2.0.0.2, DPORT=200] as well as the traffic
+[SIP=1.0.0.2, SPORT=120 => DIP=2.0.0.3, DPORT=300] is SNAT'ted as [SIP=65.55.45.1, SPORT=600 => DIP=2.0.0.3, DPORT=300]
+as the translated 5-tuples are unique in each case.
+Due to the reuse of the mapped SIP+SPORT, the 65.55.45.1:600 cannot be mapped back to the original source uniquely when the traffic comes back in the reverse direction.

+To achieve the 1-1 mapping from the 5-tuple conntrack entries in the kernel to the 3-tuple NAT entries in the hardware, the iptables are programmed in the kernel to do translated port mapping in a random manner from the given port range.

+Even with the random port allocation, if a different source is mapped to reuse an existing translated SIP+SPORT, the corresponding conntrack entry is deleted in the kernel.

 ### 3.4.3 Interactions between Kernel and Natsyncd
 Following sections explain how the NAT entries corresponding to the connections originated from the private networks are created in the hardware.